-Container-planted petunias also do best in full sunlight, whether you are using a planter or hanging basket.
+Container-planted petunias also do best in full sunlight, whether you're using a planter or hanging basket.
 The high amount of light causes the soil to heat up and dry out more quickly in the container.
-Water daily to help prevent the soil from drying out too much.
+During the heat of summer, you may need to water your petunias daily to help prevent the soil from drying out too much.
 When possible, set the containers in an area where the petunias receive full sun but the base of the container receives shade.
 For example, A half barrel of petunias sitting behind a low shrub is shaded at the container level but sunlight can reach the petunias planted in the top unhindered.

 Shady Flower Alternatives